Hot and humid and wet during the rainy season, Darwin has its own charm and character.

 9/ Chinese Temple and Museum

-Here you can learn about the Chinese influence in Darwin, the role they played in WWII and their involvement in helping to build the railways out near Batchelor – the gateway to Litchfield Park.
-I discovered an interesting fact: Chinese custom says a temple cannot be rebuilt unless it has been destroyed by an “Act of God.”
-After the Chinese evacuated Darwin in WWII, when they returned they found their temple damaged and looted.
-They had to restore the building rather than rebuilding it, as this was not deemed an “Act of God.”
+Chinese custom says a temple cannot be rebuilt unless it has been destroyed by an “Act of God.”
+After the Chinese evacuated Darwin in WWII when they returned they found their temple (originally built in 1887) damaged and looted.
+They had to restore the building rather than rebuild it, as this was not deemed an “Act of God.”
 It was re-opened in 1959.

 Between 25 Woods and 8 Litchfield Street – Temple: Open daily 8am – 4:00pm Museum open between March and November Tues – Sunday 10am: 2.00pm

-Looking for a place in Darwin to dine with water front views?
-Go no further than the Trailer Boat Club, a favourite of my Uncle Barry’s.
-Family friendly, this is yet another place to watch the sunset and enjoy bistro style food.
+Go to the Trailer Boat Club, a favourite of my Uncle Barry’s.
+Family-friendly, this is yet another place to watch the sunset and enjoy bistro-style food.
 Just heed the signs.

 Other Dining choices: